d0nezer0/phone_login_sso/README.md

-# phone_login_sso
+a sso Central Authentication Service based on django-mama-cas with phone login and email login etc.

-a sso system based on django-mama-cas
+TODO: fit for PHP projects and APP projects.